pandaadir05/re-architect/docs/web_interface.md

 ## Architecture

-The web interface is composed of two main components:

-1. **Backend**: A Flask server (`src/visualization/server.py`) that serves the React application and provides REST API endpoints for accessing analysis data.
+The web interface is based on a Flask server (`src/visualization/server.py`) that provides REST API endpoints for accessing analysis data.
-2. **Frontend**: A React application built with TypeScript and Material-UI that provides an intuitive user interface for exploring analysis results.

 ## Backend API Endpoints